WesleyMcGinn/Simple-Websocket-Example/instructions.md

                                        192.168.1.254
 ```

-Your IPv4 address is in the line:
+Your IPv4 address will probably be in the third line from the bottom of this chunk:
 ```
    IPv4 Address. . . . . . . . . . . : 192.168.1.100
 ```